lukeclee/Habit_Tracker/README.md

 # Habit_Tracker
-Habit Tracking app I wrote using C# and ASP.NET MVC
+Habit Tracking app I wrote using C# and ASP.NET MVC to practice C# and learn MVC.

 The habit tracker I built to simply keep track of the tasks that I want to do on a regular basis, like practice programming.
-I built this to practice C# and learn MVC.

 Clicking the habits tab at the top brings you to the table of habits that you want to keep track of using the app.